Table of Contents

 12 buyers entered purchasing price data manually for use by Procurement to pass supplier orders and by Marketing to cost future products.
 Purchasing used it to measure supplier quality and identify areas for improvement.

 My role was to collect and import the data, develop and maintain the import process and produce the necessary data for KPIs.
 I collated product road maps for significant components and identified purchasing requirements for the corporate PeopleSoft implementation.

 I was responsible for analysing PC applications for the Year 2000 compatibility in a large insurance company, to determine the importance of each, and whether to scrap, retain or redevelop.

 Development Project coordinator

-I spent three months organising project development in Access in another insurance company.
+I spent three months organising development projects in Access for another insurance company.

-My time working with PC database applications taught me about the need to be organized and for structured tools such as Trello and Odoo, for ‘proper’ communication between management and staff, the need to communicate publication schedules, plan development.
+My time working with PC database applications taught me about the need to be organized and for structured tools such as Odoo, the need for ‘proper’ communication between management and staff, to communicate schedules, plan development.

 I learned about the need for rigour and organization in development work.
 It also developed my creativity, dealing with continually moving goalposts.